 ACCESS ARRANGEMENT

-THIS AGREEMENT is made between His Majesty the King in Right of New Zealand ("Crown") acting by and through the Minister of Conservation and the Minister Resources (hereinafter referred to as "the Ministers") and OCEANA GOLD (NEW ZEALAND) LIMITED (hereinafter referred to as the "Permit holder").
+THIS AGREEMENT is for an Access Arrangement pursuant to section 61 of the Crown Minerals Act 1991 dated <insert date> between the Minister of Conservation and the Minister of Resources (hereinafter together with the Minister’s agents referred to as "the Ministers") and OCEANA GOLD (NEW ZEALAND) LIMITED (hereinafter referred to as the "Permit holder").

 WHEREAS

-The Minister of Conservation and the Minister of Resources grants to the Permit holder access to the Land described in the First Schedule (being land within Mining Permit 60541) on the terms and conditions set out herein.

 The Land described in the First Schedule is administered by the Department of Conservation pursuant to section 19 of the Conservation Act 1987 and the Minister of Conservation is responsible for that Department.

-This agreement replaces agreement 48614.

-The Minister of Resources, through the Ministry of Business, Innovation and Employment, administers the Crown Minerals Act 1991.
+The Minister for Resources, through the Ministry of Business, Innovation and Employment, administers the Crown Minerals Act 1991.
 The purpose of the Act is to promote prospecting for, exploration for, and mining of Crown owned minerals for the benefit of New Zealand.

-The Permit holder has been granted Mining Permit 60541 (the minerals permit) by the Minister of Resources pursuant to section 25 of the Act to undertake mining operations in and on the Land.
+The Permit holder has been granted Mining Permit 60541 (the minerals permit) by the Minister for Resources pursuant to section 25 of the Crown Minerals Act to undertake exploration / mining and exploration / mining operations in and on the Land.

 Mining permit 60541 is classified as a Tier 1 permit pursuant to section 2B of the Crown Minerals Act 1991.

-The Permit holder pursuant to section 59 of the Crown Minerals Act 1991 has requested an Access Arrangement in respect of the Land described in the First Schedule to conduct Mining operations.
+The Permit holder has applied under the Fast-track Approvals Act 2024 for approvals to conduct mining and mining operations, including a request for an Access Arrangement under section 59 of the Crown Minerals Act 1991 in respect of the Land described in the First Schedule.
+Pursuant to section 96 of the Fast-track Approvals Act an Access Arrangement granted under that Act has the same force and effect for its duration, and according to its terms and conditions, as if it were granted, issued or entered into under the Crown Minerals Act 1991.

+Pursuant to section 61(1AA)(a) of the Crown Minerals Act 1991 the Ministers grant to the Permit holder access to the Land described in the First Schedule (being land within Mining Permit 60541) on the terms and conditions set out herein.

+This Access Arrangement replaces previous Access Arrangement 48614 on the date when the Manager has issued the Permit holder with an Authority to Enter and Operate as provided by Condition 10.

-Pursuant to section 61(1AA)(a) of the Crown Minerals Act 1991 the decision of whether or not to enter into an access arrangement in relation to a Tier 1 permit is with the Ministers.Although this Access Arrangement was entered into by the Ministers, on behalf of His Majesty the King, the administration of the Access Arrangement together with matters relating to the Permit Holder's access to, and use of the Land is the responsibility of the Department.
-The Ministry of Business, Innovation and Employment is responsible for matters relating to the minerals permits.
+Although this Access Arrangement is granted, on behalf of His Majesty the King, the administration of the Access Arrangement together with matters relating to the Permit Holder's access to, and use of the Land is the responsibility of the Department.
+The Ministry of Business, Innovation and Employment is responsible for matters relating to the minerals permit.

 IT IS AGREED between the Ministers of the first part and the Permit holder of the second part that the Permit holder may enter the Land described in the First Schedule subject to the terms and conditions set out below and in the Second Schedule hereto: